 The last thing an investment advisor wants is the SEC calling into question whether insider trustees on a board have conflicts of interest by rubber-stamping decisions without conducting due diligence and putting themselves or the parent organization first rather than the fund’s investors.
 There have been recent SEC administrative actions on this point, and it is a very public rebuke of the fund sponsor and fund service providers.

 At Nottingham, we believe in the value of an independent board.
-Therefore, as part of our white label ETF platform services, we help fund sponsors identify good, independent trustees who are interested, well-versed and competent in both investment and prudent business practices space to provide independent counsel.
+Therefore, as part of our white label platform services, we help fund sponsors identify good, independent trustees who are interested, well-versed and competent in both investment and prudent business practices space to provide independent counsel.
 Otherwise, investment advisors tend to gravitate toward previous business partners without fully realizing the pitfalls associated with having a board of directors too close to the vest.

 With our selection of independent boards, we give fund sponsors an insurance policy with an additional degree of separation to ensure an enjoyable and unbiased relationship without the hassle of unnecessary legal fees.